davidsenack/RiceBox/README.md

 Adding a custom wallpaper and corresponding colorscheme is simple with RiceBox.

-1. To install a preconfigure wallpaper and theme simply download and run:
+1. To install a preconfigured wallpaper and theme simply download the installer script and run:
 ```
 wget rbtheme.sh
 ```